Prickly City by Scott Stantis for March 24, 2023

 17. Missing large

-Timothy Madigan Premium Member about 1 year ago
+Timothy Madigan Premium Member over 1 year ago

 Try it sometime.
 Listen when someone tells you certain speech needs to be restricted, blocked, shouted down.
 Find the equivalent speech from their political view point (or the same action just done by someone they support or in history) and ask if they agree that should be treated the same way.